Release Date: 2/22/2011

 The story really gets involved and has a twist ending that will surprise you so playing through the game is worth it.
 The game play consists of your typical clicking on things to find the clues and move on.
 However, Gray Matter is severely flawed in that you have missions to complete and each mission has a number of points associated with finding things.
 If you miss a few points you have to scour the huge world in the game to find what you missed.
-This can lead to hours of hunting and clicking on everything until you find it.
+This can lead to hours of hunting and click on everything until you find it.
 Certain events won’t trigger until missions are done which I really hate.
-There is also little to no direction on where to go and what to do in the game.
+It is also little to no direction on where to go and what to do in the game.
 There are different areas in the game you can jump to, but there are so many things to click on that the game is nearly impossible to beat without a guide.
-Later in the game you run into a labyrinthine maze type area and this will take forever without some kind of guide.
+Later in the game, you run into a labyrinthine maze type area and this will take forever without some kind of guide.

 There are a few interesting things Gray Matter does for the adventure genre and these are magic tricks.
 You get a book of magic and you have to use it to get certain things done in the game.
-Things brings up a new window that has you following instructions on how to map out the trick.
+Things bring up a new window that has you following instructions on how to map out the trick.
 Its interesting and changes the pace a bit.
-Of course there is a mini-game tossed in here and there, but most of the time you will be running around clicking on everything almost blindly and this really hurts the flow and pacing of the game.
+Of course, there is a mini-game tossed in here and there, but most of the time you will be running around clicking on everything almost blindly and this really hurts the flow and pacing of the game.

-The visuals in the game are decent, but the drawn cut-scenes that are just a few frames really aren’t that great.
+The visuals in the game are decent, but the drawn cutscenes that are just a few frames really aren’t that great.
 The art is smudgy, and the character design is inconsistent throughout the whole game.
 The in-game models will be completely different from the hand drawn scenes, but then some scenes will have the characters looking different.
 I found this very weird and annoying.
 Overall the art is very nice especially towards the end of the game in the Daedalus Club.